 Machine Learning is the technology of identifying the possibilities hidden in the data and turning them into fully-fledged opportunities.
-Coincidentally, opportunities are the things that fuel business operation and help stand out among competitors.
+Coincidentally, chances are the things that fuel business operation and help stand out among competitors.

 It is crucial to understand how machine learning algorithms are applied in various fields to get the kind of results that would lead to legitimate business advantages.